Anti-Bihari sentiment: Economic

 Bihar has a per capita income of approximately US$936 per annum, significantly lower than the national average of US$2,624.
 Due to this income disparity, many workers from Bihar emigrate to other states in search of better-paying jobs, often agreeing to work for lower wages.
 For instance, in Tamil Nadu, inter-state migrant construction workers have been reported to earn between ₹300 and ₹400 per day, in contrast to the prescribed minimum wage of ₹750 per day.

-The outmigration of workers has had notable economic effects.
+The outflow of workers has had notable economic effects.
 After the departure of thousands of migrant labourers from Nashik, local industries expressed concern about increased operational costs, brought on by the need to hire more expensive local workers.

-In an interview with The Times of India, Raj Thackeray, leader of the Maharashtra Navnirman Sena, remarked: "The city (Mumbai) cannot take the burden anymore.
+In an interview with The Times of India, Raj Thackeray, leader of the Maharashtra Navnirman Sena, remarked: "The city [Mumbai] cannot take the burden anymore.
 Look at our roads, our trains and parks.
 On the pipes that bring water to Mumbai are 40,000 huts.
 It is a security hazard.
 The footpaths too have been taken over by migrants.
 The message has to go to Bihar that there is no space left in Mumbai for you.
 After destroying the city, the migrants will go back to their villages.
 But where will we go then?"

 Concerns regarding the strain on urban infrastructure due to migration have also been raised by mainstream political leaders.
 Former Maharashtra Chief Minister Vilasrao Deshmukh acknowledged that unchecked migration had put pressure on the state's basic infrastructure.
 Nevertheless, he appealed to migrant workers from Bihar to remain in Maharashtra, even during periods of intense anti-North Indian agitation.

 Similarly, Sheila Dikshit, the then Chief Minister of Delhi, commented that migration from Bihar was placing an increasing burden on the capital's infrastructure.
 She stated, "These people come to Delhi from Bihar but don't ever go back, causing a burden on Delhi's infrastructure."